Ronan-Chr/Chaos-Exercise/README.md

 ---

-**Note**: The point of this exercise is to experience productive failure.
-Your code is supposed to be messy and incomplete.
-That's the learning opportunity.
+**Note**: Your code is supposed to be messy and incomplete.
+That's the learning opportunity to see why the SDLC is utilized by software teams